labex-labs/open-source-labs/css/30-seconds-of-css/lab-image-text-overlay/intro.md

 # Introduction

-In this lab, we will explore the basics of CSS programming and how to style web pages using CSS.
-The purpose of this lab is to provide a hands-on learning experience for beginners to understand the fundamentals of CSS such as selectors, properties, and values.
-By the end of this lab, you will be able to create visually appealing web pages using CSS.
+In this lab, we will dive into the world of CSS programming.
+The purpose of this lab is to help you gain a better understanding of CSS and its role in web development.
+You will learn how to style HTML elements, apply different types of CSS selectors, and create responsive layouts using CSS.